 | Photo courtesy of Andrew Bellamy (Worthing) | Annual Convention A one day Beekeeping Convention is held annually at the beginning of the year.
 It is intended to suit all abilities and as well as the main lectures there is a choice of seminars to attend.
-The 2026 event will be held on Saturday 28th February in the Bradbury Hall, Lodge Hill Centre, Watersfield, Pulborough.
-Reception opens from 9am.
+The 2026 event was held on Saturday 28th February in the Bradbury Hall, Lodge Hill Centre, Watersfield, Pulborough.
+Reception opened from 9am.
 Introduction and Welcome at 9:30am |

 Main Lectures